NafisSadeq/nlu-with-bert/README.md

-# intuit-non-cui
+# NLU

-This is an example of natural language understanding on MultiWoz dataset.
+This is an example of natural language understanding on some benchmark datasets such as MultiWoz.
 Specifically, we are performing multilabel-classification to solve the intent detection and slot filling problem.
-This code is based on the implementation provided by [ConvLab2](https://github.com/thu-coai/ConvLab-2.git)
+Some code in this repository have been adapted from [ConvLab2](https://github.com/thu-coai/ConvLab-2.git)

 - [Installation](#installation)
 - [Usage](#usage)